Food Delivery Using a Checking Account for Payment

 Do all food delivery apps accept checking?

-Unfortunately, not all food delivery apps allow you to directly link your checking account.
-However, virtually all of them allow you to use a debit card instead of a credit card, which works almost exactly the same way.
-In addition, many of the apps allow you to link a third-party platform like Venmo or Cash App, which can facilitate bank account payments.
+Unfortunately, not all food delivery apps allow you to link your checking account directly.
+However, virtually all of them allow you to use a debit card instead of a credit card, which works similarly.
+In addition, many apps let you link a third-party platform such as Venmo or Cash App, which can handle bank account payments.

 Photo credit: iStock/FG Trade